 Claim 2: The link to Benezer Murdock Hingston and Priscilla Compton

-There is ample evidence in contemporary documents from New Jersey that 9.
+There is ample evidence in contemporary documents from New Jersey, cited by King, that 9.
 Benezer Murdock Hingston, second son of 8.
 James Hingston, settled at Freehold, Monmouth County, New Jersey before 27 December 1776, on land granted to him by his father-in-law Richard Compton, that he married Priscilla Compton, served as a guide for the British in the Revolutionary War, after which their goods were confiscated, they were expelled, and returned to Ireland.

 In 1794 Benezer filed with the British authorities a claim for compensation from losses incurred during the Revolutionary war, which says that he was in great financial distress, married, with four children, none named, at his return in Ireland in October 1780.
 He asks for compensation for three plots of land in Lower Freehold adding to 185 acres, obtained by deed from Richard Compton, Thomas Bartow and Theophilus Osborne.

-That his wife’s name is Priscilla, daughter of Richard Compton, and that she had a sister Jenny (married Ferrol) are confirmed in two documents from New Jersey dated 17 November 1799.
+That his wife’s name is Priscilla, daughter of Richard Compton, and that she had a sister Jenny (married Ferrol, possibly the Sarah Compton who married William Ferril in Monmouth 12 Aug 1780) are confirmed in two documents from New Jersey dated 17 November 1799.

+BMD records in New Jersey in collections starting in the 1660s from either ancestry.com or familysearch.com shed no light on this matter.
+There are no Hingston births or marriages before 1890.
+Looking at the Comptons, a family established much earlier in New Jersey, shows several marriages before 1764, but then none till 1775, and none between 1781 and 1797.
+This is a period that has interested genealogists for a long time, and it is pretty clear that many records no longer exist.

 Burgoyne shows Benezer and Priscilla having seven children.
 Could SJH be one of four unnamed ones born in New Jersey?
 Working backwards, the following four can definitively be shown to have been born in Ireland: